IKIM-Essen/RiboSnake/README.md

 ## Usage

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).

+## WARNING: This branch is special!!!

+This branch is created specifically for the VaSeqIs project.
+This means, that most of the analysis results are cut from this branch.
+The main output are two tables, holding relative and absolute abundances on genus level, which can be used for further, individual analyses.

 ## Requirements